epage/cargo-script-mvs/0000-cargo-script.md

   - Could add a positional argument to `cargo run` but those are generally avoided in cargo commands
 - `cargo-eval`:
   - Currently selected proposal
+  - How do we describe the difference between this and `cargo-run`?

+## First vs Third Party

+As mentioned, a reason for being first-party is to standardize the convention for this which also allows greater interop.

+This also improves the overall experience since you can run `cargo test --manifest-path script.rs` rather than the third-party tool trying to cover every `cargo` workflow in a slightly different way than the regular cargo workflow.

+This still leaves room for third-party implementations, either differentiating themselves or experimenting with
+- Alternative caching mechanisms for lower overhead
+- Support for implicit `main`, like doc-comment examples
+- Template support for implicit `main` for customizing `use`, `extern`, `#[feature]`, etc
+- Short-hand dependency syntax (e.g. `//# serde_json = "*"`)
+- Prioritizing other workflows, like runtime performance

 # Prior art
 [prior-art]: #prior-art